 Fulfillment of all University Graduation Requirements (which includes the Liberal Education Core); all College-level degree requirements (major and minor/certificate emphases, GPAs, earning at least 90 credits in Arts and Sciences course work); mathematics competency at the MATH 111, MATH 112 or MATH 113 level.
 Mathematics competency can be met in one of three ways: (1) Achieve a score on the mathematics placement test that qualifies the student to enter MATH 114.
 (2) Earn a grade of at least C (not C-) or a mark of S in MATH 111, MATH 112, or MATH 113.
 (3) Achieve a satisfactory score on the MATH 112 competency test.
 This test may be attempted no more than two times.

-The Bachelor’s of Science in Materials Science and Engineering (MS&E) is a traditional engineering major that is STEM-focused and rigorously structured.
+The Bachelor’s of Science in Materials Science and Engineering (MS&E) is a traditional engineering major, rigorously structured and grounded in science and math.
 Students in this major develop a strong foundation in mathematics, and the major emphasizes science themes more strongly than other engineering disciplines.
 As with all engineering degrees, the application of fundamental ideas through design is central to the major.